bidbuddyai/ScheduleSam2/replit.md

 ## Frontend Architecture
 - **Framework**: React 18 with TypeScript for type safety and modern development patterns
-- **Styling**: Tailwind CSS with Adams & Grand brand colors, using Shadcn/UI component library for consistent design system
+- **Styling**: Tailwind CSS with MeetBud brand colors (orange and blue theme), using Shadcn/UI component library for consistent design system
 - **State Management**: TanStack Query for server state management and caching, React Hook Form with Zod validation for form handling
 - **Routing**: Wouter for lightweight client-side routing
 - **Build Tool**: Vite for fast development and optimized production builds